lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    o  The Network Gateway (NGW) is the interconnection node between the Radio Gateway and the Internet.

-   o  LPWAN-AAA Server, which controls the user authentication and the applications.

    o  Application Server (App)

 ~~~~